Star Trek Star Fleet Technical Manual: History

-In 1973, Franz and his daughter joined a San Diego Trek appreciation society called STAR, the members of which spent time making their own Trek props and costumes.
+In 1973, Joseph and his daughter joined a San Diego Trek appreciation society called STAR, the members of which spent time making their own Trek props and costumes.
 Using his aerospace design talents, he began making technical drawings of phasers and tricorders.
 He quickly amassed a large collection and sent copies to a very impressed Gene Roddenberry, whose wife Majel Barrett's company, Lincoln Enterprises, was producing Trek memorabilia at the time.
 Though he considered the franchise dead, Roddenberry encouraged Joseph to seek Barrett's help in creating a manual, a project blessed with privileged access to original props and carpenter's blueprints.

 The book was published by Ballantine Books, a division of Random House, November 1975.
 The format was a paperback book, contained within a removable rigid black plastic binder, much like a typical real world technical manual.
 The binder featured a clear front pocket, within which the "dust jacket" of the book was placed.
 It could be removed, with the plastic binder reading only "STAR FLEET TECHNICAL MANUAL", just as a real manual might appear.
-It took the number-one spot on The New York Times trade paperback list, breaking the existing record for profitability.
+It took the number one spot on The New York Times trade paperback list, breaking the existing record for profitability.
 Its success hinted at the brand's great potential, and within a year of its publication, Paramount and Roddenberry contracted to begin work on a Star Trek movie.